 First, it’s important to find a qualified massage therapist.
 Look for someone who is experienced in working with athletes and has a good understanding of the stresses that come with training.
 Find someone you feel comfortable with, as this will help you relax and get the most out of your session.

-Sierra is a Licensed Massage Therapist with PEAKiropractic.
-The convenience, professionalism and attention to detail that Sierra brings to the table is unmatched.
-Her patients are quick to refer their family and friends because of the quality of work she delivers.
+The convenience, professionalism and attention to detail that PEAKiropractic brings to the table is unmatched.
+Patients are quick to refer their family and friends because of the quality of work we deliver.
 On a Google review, Jonathan Berger said “I have also had a couple massages from them and they rival any spa in Dallas in terms of quality.
 Do yourself a favor and call them.”
-Book Sierra here.

 Once you’ve found a qualified therapist, it’s important to communicate your goals for the massage.
 Be specific about what you’re hoping to achieve, whether it’s improved recovery, reduced pain, or increased range of motion.
 This will help your therapist tailor the session to your needs.